 Bobby: "You can't not try."

-right?
+Story of all of our lives right?
 We can't just "not try".
 So we try at most everything we do each day (laundry, cooking, time managment, support raising, being a good friend).
 I am starting to relax just a little with the process of "trying".
 I have to remind myself that writing should be done because it's fun and I feel called to it.
-I should do it because it's inside me and not because I am performance anxietying my way through it.
+I sh

 In other news, Bobby is missing his drums these days!
 He got a mandolin and a recorder to quench the thirst to play.
 He also has a harmonica and every time "Fool in the Rain" comes on he wales on it.
 I'm very proud of any and all of his musical escapades.
 I clap and yell "Hercules!
 Hercules" when he learns a new song.
 (Sorry for The Nutty Professor reference.
 That movie actually made me cry.)